 According to Gandhi, coconut blossom sugar provides a way to solve the world's poverty, as an antidote against misery

 "The juice of the coconut tree can be transformed into a sugar as soft as honey… Nature created this product such that it could not be processed in factories.
-Palm sugar can only be produced in palm tree habitats.
+Sugar coconut blossom can only be produced in palm tree habitats.
 Local populations can easily turn the nectar into coconut blossom sugar.
 It is a way to solve the world's poverty.
 It is also an antidote against misery."
 Gandhi 3.5.1939

 Mahatma Gandhi largely experimented with food; it was important to him.
 His personal diet was vegetarian and consisted of 1 litre of goat's milk; 150g wheat and rice; 75g leaf vegetables; 125g other vegetables; 25g lettuce; 40g ghee and 40-50g coconut blossom sugar.